Emiquon National Wildlife Refuge

 In 1919, the Emiquon property was bought by a wealthy Chicago CEO who built dams, levees and dikes before draining the land to make it into farmland.
 However, the land wouldn't stay drained and needed to be pumped dry again every spring.
 The Nature Conservancy purchased their part of the property in 2000 and began what they think is the second largest wetland restoration project in the United States (second to the restoration of the Everglades).
-US Fish & Wildlife began purchasing land around what is now the Emiquon Project in 1993 and eventually plans to purchase the Nature Conservancy property, too.
+US Fish & Wildlife began purchasing land around what is now the Emiquon Project in 1993 and plans to eventually purchase the Nature Conservancy property, too.

 At this point, Thompson Lake is estimated at 2,000 acres in size (compared to its 1,800-acre size 200 years ago).
 The open water has had more than 30 species of fish reintroduced and that has attracted numbers of fish-eating shorebirds.
 Future plans include reconstruction of a natural waterway between Thompson and Flag Lakes and the Illinois River and construction of a visitor center.
 For now, the office is at nearby Chautauqua National Wildlife Refuge.

-Wetlands at Emiquon National Wildlife Refuge
+Wetlands and open water at Emiquon National Wildlife Refuge

 Illinois River National Wildlife Refuge Complex